crimefighter/rss-reader/README.md

 * require resource helpers - `require_javascript` and `require_css` - which include resources only once
 * metatag helpers - `meta :description, 'my description'` or block form `meta :description do ... end`; prevents duplicate tags
 * title tag helpers - `title page_title` to set the title, `h1_tag page_title` to set the title &amp; write an H1 tag, `title_tag` to write the title to head
+* custom 404, 500, 503 error pages, complete with special Google Analytics
+* maintenance mode - block all site access - use `rake maint:begin` and `rake maint:end` to toggle (like, in capistrano)

 ## Guidelines